CFSAN-Biostatistics/CSP2/README.md

 - Nextflow (22.10.7)
 - Python (3.8.1)
+  - pybedtools
 - BEDTools (2.26.0)
 - MUmmer (4.0.0)
 - SKESA (2.5.0) [Only required if starting from raw reads]

 ---
-## Installation
+## Installing Yenta
-Yenta can be run by cloning the GitHub repo.
+Yenta can be installed by cloning the GitHub repo.

 ```
 git clone https://github.com/CFSAN-Biostatistics/Yenta.git